hatRiot/zarp/README.md

 ## Future/Current Development

-### Moved to freedcamp; please send me an email if you'd like to contribute.
+### Moved to freedcamp; please send me an email if you'd like to contribute. :octocat: